ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ~~~

 The structure of the `vdaf_config` field is not specified in this document,
-instead it should be defined by each VDAF implementation.
+instead it needs to be defined by the VDAF itself.
 For VDAFs specified
 in {{?VDAF=I-D.draft-irtf-cfrg-vdaf-01}}, implementations SHOULD use the
 following structure: